HELPING CHILDREN DEVELOP CONFIDENCE AND IMPROVE SELF-ESTEEM

 Research shows that children with high self-esteem tend to have parents who show their children lots of love and acceptance.
 Children with low self-esteem tend to have parents who are judgmental and critical.

 My parents were typical Scottish parents.
-They showed their love by providing for their family, giving us gifts at Christmas and on birthdays and instructing us on right and wrong.
-Our lives were void of phrases like “I love you,” hugs, or any form of physical affection.
-I interpreted criticism and a lack of overt affection displays as not worthy or significant, resulting in low self-esteem.
+They showed their love by providing for their family, giving us gifts at Christmas and birthdays and instructing us on right and wrong.
+Our lives were void of phrases like “I love you,” hugs, or physical affection.
+I interpreted criticism and a lack of overt affection as not worthy or significant, resulting in low self-esteem.
 Don’t be afraid of telling your children you love them.
 Don’t just assume that they know.

 Praise your children for specific behaviours and be sincere.
 Sometimes, when children behave well, we don’t take the time to acknowledge the behaviour.
 We tend to notice inappropriate behaviour more often.
 Make an effort to reinforce positive behaviours and accomplishments with praise.
 Parents who are frequently critical and disapproving need to have children with low self-esteem.
 STORY: David was a boy who went to Kilbride Public School.
 He had a lot of behavioural issues.
 I worked with him over the summer.
 He went back to school as a new kid.
-His behaviour was incredible and noticed by the teachers.
+His behaviour was incredible, and the teachers noticed it.
 He reverted to his inappropriate behaviour in January.
 When I asked David why he would return to “the old David,” everyone was impressed with his changes.
 His response was, “Nobody told me.”

 Treat your children with respect.
 Sometimes, parents talk to their children in ways they would never dream of talking to their friends.
-Some parents call their children names, compare them to their siblings and belittle them.
-This leads to poor self-esteem.
+Some parents call their children names, compare them to their siblings, and belittle them, which leads to poor self-esteem.
 Please remember how you speak to your child when you are angry.
 Parents should have the same expectations of how their children speak to them.

 Be consistent.
-Family rules should be made clear to children, and they should be consistently reinforced.
+Family rules should be made clear to children and consistently reinforced.
 This is one-way children will learn which behaviours are acceptable and which are not.
 STORY: My brother knew that if my mother said “no” to one of his requests, he had to ask at least ten more times, and the answer would change to a “yes.”
 The rules became vague and inconsistent, creating a toxic environment.

 “If you are persistent, you will get it.
 If you are consistent, you will keep it.”

 Don’t demand perfection.
-Children need to know they have accepted warts and all.
-My mother constantly criticized me.
-This made me feel like I wasn’t good enough.
-In her mind, she was doing it out of love.
-In her mind, she was helping me.
+Children need to know they have accepted themselves, warts and all.
+My mother constantly criticized me, making me feel like I wasn’t good enough.
+In her mind, she was doing it out of love, helping me.
 The unfortunate effect was that her constant criticism made me feel like I couldn’t make successful decisions independently.
 It can create a learned helplessness.

 Listen to your children.
 One of the most powerful things you can do as a parent is listen to your child without lecturing them on life.
 I have often wondered why children respond so positively to me.
 I can connect to a group of hundreds of children in minutes.
 I get children excited about learning about bullying.
 I have had so much success with children because I actively listen and pay attention to them.
 They feel I am their ally.
 You Don’t need to advise your child all the time.
 Sometimes, if the child knows a lecture is attached to having a conversation with their parent, they decide not to talk.
 Listen, Listen and listen some more.

 Keep your promises.
 When parents don’t keep their promises, it confuses children.
 It delivers a message that the parents don’t care about the child.
 Don’t make promises you cannot keep.
-Many hands go up when I ask children if they have ever had an adult break a promise.
+When I ask children if they have ever had an adult break a promise, many hands go up.
 They feel the adult doesn’t care about them enough to keep their promise.
 The result is a punch to the self-esteem.

 Please don’t allow your child to criticize themselves negatively.
 If you hear your child criticizing, take the opportunity to correct them.
 Negative self-statements, if repeated, can start to become a self-fulling prophecy.
 When I was struggling with reading, I called myself dumb.
 I repeated this statement daily.
-The more I repeated it, the more real it became.
+The more I repeated it, the more accurate it became.
 It could have become a word that would direct my entire life.
 Fortunately, I met a girl named Evelyn Bagchus, who helped me correct this negative self-statement.
-Help children realize mistakes are opportunities to learn and grow, as are the challenges of being unable to read.
+Assisting children to realize mistakes is an opportunity to learn and grow, as is the challenge of being unable to read.
 Empower them with positive self-statements and a positive attitude.

 Encourage your child to take risks.
 Fail Forward.
 Instead of being overprotective and trying to prevent failure, parents should help their children cope with it positively when it happens.
 Parents who teach their children how to cope with failure and/or rejection when it occurs are giving their children a tool that will be useful throughout life.
 Parents should ensure their children learn not to take it personally when failure or rejection occurs.
 Parents can point out to their children that such things happen for many reasons, but not because they are not good people.
 If children learn to see rejection and/or failure as temporary and that it is not a reflection of the individuals they are, they are more likely not to let failure or rejection affect their self-esteem.
 From failure comes growth.
 If you haven’t failed, you haven’t tried anything.